|Results in 2019||43|

-Journalists who face physical violence and injury or equipment damage, either as the result of a targeted attack by a public or private individual or in the course of their work.
+Journalists who face physical violence and injury, either as the result of a targeted attack by a public or private individual or in the course of their work.
 If a journalist is hit by rubber bullets or bean bag rounds, it will be counted in this category.

 Denial of access to government events that are traditionally open or attended by the press and where the denial of access either deprives the public of significant information, appears to be retaliatory, or is done without meaningful justification.
 Concrete changes in policy or practice to restrict or deny access may also be included in this category.